benbjohnson/locald/README.md

 Unless you can think of a way to make this server any simpler then you probably shouldn't bother submitting a pull request.
 It's meant to be simple.
-If you need more features then fork the code or use Apache.
+If you need more features then fork the code or use ~~Apache~~ Nginx.